-dual compatibility with temporal and oppositive value contrastive objectivequantification (one vs. many), distribution (one vs. the other) belief (false vs. true) effort (aim vs. opposite result) expectation (fulfilled vs. denied) evaluation (right vs. wrong)
+dual compatibility with contrastive objective belief (false vs. true) effort (aim vs. opposite result) expectation (fulfilled vs. denied) evaluation (right vs. wrong)

 Figure 11.
 Types of polar oppositions along the objective---subjective continuum.

 In other words, the development of the oppositive value of mentre out of an original simultaneity value is an issue of emphasis on one aspect at the expenses of the other: once the whole construction is conceived in both its temporal meaning and in the antonymic differences existing between the linked states of affairs, speakers may decide which of the two aspects they perceive as central.
 It is often context that favors one reading over the other.
 Yet, it is possible to identify a tendency, based on the degree to which the opposition is established at the subjective level: the more the polar opposition existing between two simultaneous events involves the speaker's evaluation and beliefs, the more this opposition will be considered communicatively salient and will be foregrounded, at the expenses of the temporal relation.